 In a recent comment for one of my blogs, I was asked what my writing approach was, and I honestly don’t think I had previously described the way I write.
 So here goes.

-My approach is straightforward and very old school.
-My biggest problem is time to do the writing.
-My three current blogs ( I have had others) are hobbies for me.
+My approach is straightforward and very old-school.
+My biggest problem is the time to do the writing.
+My three current blogs ( I have had others) are my hobbies.
 I have a day (and then some) job as a Tech consultant.

 The Steps of My Writing Process